ChickenSquiggles/RayU/README.md

 This allows interfaces to remain **uniform across any monitor or window size**, without hard pixel dependencies.

+This is mostly for my own learning so don't expect it to be the greatest project ever.

-**Build however you use CMAKE, but my personal build workflow is 'cmake -S . -B build -G "MinGW Makefiles"' to start a build directory (one time thing), then 'cmake --build build' from then on.**
+**If you do somehow stumble upon this, build however you use CMAKE, but my personal build workflow is 'cmake -S . -B build -G "MinGW Makefiles"' to start a build directory (one time thing), then 'cmake --build build' from then on.**